dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 Having looked at several strategies to address here, including adjusting when the build system passes `/pathmap` to the compiler, it seems the most straightforward way is to permit relative paths.
 This is a strategy which is already proven out by `#line` directives.

-When a relative path appears in an `[InterceptsLocation]`, we will resolve it relative to the path of the containing file.
-The relative path used in the attribute must have `\` normalized to `/`, again, for portability.
+When a relative path appears in an `[InterceptsLocation]`, we will resolve it relative to the path of the containing file, just as we would for `#line`.
+We recommend that relative paths appearing in source use `/` directory separators for portability.

 ```cs
 // /project/src/file1.cs